jjvv00/BDS491-Capstone/README.md

 The project was completed in the Biological Data Sciences Captsone course.

-The portion posted is my work, however, there are additional parts to the project completed by Skylar Har and Hung Phan.
+The portion posted is my work, however, there are additional parts to the project completed by Skylar Har and Hung Phan that are not included in this repository.

 Source data derived from this study https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9935790/.